 A Few Closing Thoughts

-SAP Cloud Platform Integration Suite is an open, enterprise-grade integration platform that supports all your integration needs, both SAP and non-SAP.
+SAP Integration Suite is an open, enterprise-grade integration platform that supports all your integration needs, both SAP and non-SAP.
 It has the capabilities to support all integration domains – APIs, apps, databases, B2B partners, governments, events, data, and IoT, to name a few.
 With more than 1400 integration packs, around 50 percent of them targeted at non-SAP applications, you can expect enhanced developer productivity and faster time to go-live.
 The customer use-cases clearly suggest that the Integration Suite is well equipped for all your non-SAP and SAP integration needs.

 Experience the Non-SAP Connectivity on Trial

-I hope I was able to provide you with enough information on the non-SAP integration options provided by the SAP Cloud Platform Integration suite.
+I hope I was able to provide you with enough information on the non-SAP integration options provided by the SAP Integration suite.
 We would be very happy to hear your thoughts and feedback on this.
 Please drop a note in the comments below and we can discuss more on how to help you in your non-SAP integration journey.